-- Refer to the local authority threshold document to support decision-making about what action is now required. - What are the risks to the child?
+- Refer to the local authority threshold document wiltshire s multi agency threshold document for children 2024 v2 31 final.pdf (wiltshiresvpp.org.uk) to support decision-making about what action is now required. - What are the risks to the child?
 Are they familial; posed by someone in the child's family?
-Are they extra-familial; posed by adults or peers outside of the home? - (See Part 1 of KCSIE for further information) - If the concern does not require immediate contact with Children's Social Care, consider this latest concern within the context of any wider concerns / disclosures.
-This may mean further discussion with the pupil's class teacher and /or referring back to safeguarding or child protection records if they exist.
+Are they extra-familial; posed by adults or peers outside of the home?
+(See Part 1 of KCSIE for further information) - If the concern does not require immediate contact with Children's/Adult's Social Care, consider this latest concern within the context of any wider concerns / disclosures.
+This may mean further discussion with the pupil's class teacher /student's tutor/Pastoral Manager and /or referring back to safeguarding or child protection records if they exist.

-Ensure that the member of staff reporting the initial concern has received feedback about actions and outcomes (if applicable).
+• Ensure that the member of staff reporting the initial concern has received feedback about actions and outcomes (if applicable).